3MAH/simcoon/docs/cpp_api/simulation_overview.md

    - Goldberg, D. E. (1989). *Genetic Algorithms in Search, Optimization, and Machine Learning*.
 Addison-Wesley.

 2. **Micromechanics and Multi-scale Modeling:**
-   - Cherkaoui, M., & Capolungo, L. (2009). *Atomistic and Continuum Modeling of Nanocrystalline Materials: Deformation Mechanisms and Scale Transition*.
-Springer.
+   - Qu, J., & Cherkaoui, M. (2006). *Fundamentals of Micromechanics of Solids*.
+Wiley.

 3. **Parameter Identification:**
    - Mahnken, R., & Stein, E. (1996).
 "Parameter identification for viscoplastic models based on analytical derivatives of a least-squares functional and stability investigations." *International Journal of Plasticity*.